 Wrongful Death Stats

-If a patient’s death is the cause of medical malpractice, family members are able to bring a wrongful death claim against the medical facility.
+If a patient’s death is the cause of medical malpractice, family members are able to bring a wrongful death case against the medical facility.
 A claim can help the grieving family receive compensation for their loss.
 It also holds the negligent party accountable.

 Do you believe a loved one’s death was a direct result of medical malpractice?

-Can You Really Sue A Hospital?
+Can You Sue A Hospital For Wrongful Death?

 The short answer?
 Yes.